5 Reasons to Use SharePoint On-Premises for Project Management

 1. Data management

-For these reasons, On-Premises remains popular with government agencies, and within the healthcare, manufacturing and finance sectors.
+For these reasons, On-Premises remains popular with government agencies, and within the healthcare, manufacturing, and finance sectors.

 As mentioned above, SharePoint On-Premises is very configurable.
 Many organizations have invested considerable resources and time in developing complex workflows and in-house apps.
+In many cases, SharePoint On-Premises is the driving engine of business processes and is core to document management.

 A high percentage of companies surveyed by Sharegate and Nintex in 2017 had increased their level of SharePoint customizations that year, with over 82% using workflows – a strong indicator of just how popular SharePoint customization is.

 Due to data and performance integrity and server control, it’s not possible to translate these customizations to a cloud installation, which is shared with other ‘tenants’.
+Users cannot access the back-end infrastructure of SharePoint Online, limiting the development of highly-custom workflows.

-Thus, organizations risk losing both their investment in such customizations and a detrimental impact on any related process when moving online.
+Organizations risk losing both their investment in such customizations and a detrimental impact on any related process when moving online.

 In addition, customizations in the cloud are also impacted by updates, which leads to the next point.